 Engage with your audience in an authentic conversation.
 Be interesting and the person that people want to talk to.

 Don’t jump on every social media bandwagon unless you’re committed to posting, commenting, and following up every day.
-If you’re just starting, select one platform that you feel best fits your business (
+If you’re just starting, select one platform that you feel best fits your business (Facebook, LinkedIn, Twitter, etc) and make a plan.
+What are your goals and what do you want to accomplish?

 5. Increase your online presence.